vasilakisfil/Introspected-REST/README.md

 To our knowledge we haven't broken any other HTTP-related specification for Introspected REST and the broken changes that we had were very minor to our understanding.
-Given that the whole HTTP, related protocols and implementations since its inception have always been based on proactive negotiation we think that these changes are affordable.
+Given that the whole HTTP, related protocols and implementations since its inception have always been based on proactive negotiation we think that these changes are affordable for our new model.
 Even when they are not affordable we feel that there are alternative ways to mitigate those limitations.
 But after all, IETF, W3C and related organizations usually are not preceding implementations but instead implementation affect and drives those specifications.
-If IETF sees that people are using the specifications differently than these have been defined, IETF should update them or create new ones, as long as these are backwards compatible.
+If those organizations see that people are using the specifications differently than these have been defined, they should update them or create new ones, as long as these are backwards compatible, which they are in our case.

 ### 10.5.2.
 Performance considerations
-Introspected REST adds some performance issues related to introspection process: the client needs to first do a reconnaissance request to figure out what capabilities the server support.
+Introspected REST adds some performance issues related to introspection process: the client needs to first do a reconnaissance request to figure out what capabilities the server supports.
-Then for each capability that is described by a MicroType, the client must be possible send another request to retrieve the metadata of that MicroType.
+Then for each capability that is described by a MicroType, the client might possibly need to send another request to retrieve the metadata of that MicroType.
-This add much more requests than regular REST APIs which would lead to increased latency until the client fetches or sends the actual resource.
+This adds much more requests than regular REST APIs which would lead to increased latency until the client fetches or sends the actual resource.

 However, according to Introspected REST, the client can cache all this information using server's caching headers, which could be different for each MicroType.
-In that way, Introspected REST could possibly be more performant than regular REST because the client might have to actually request the metadat in very sparsely compared to actual data requests and given that the data responses will be much smaller than REST's equivelent responses which would also hold all the necessary metadata, it should lead to better performance overall.
+In that way, Introspected REST could possibly be more performant than regular REST because the client might have to actually request metadata very sparsely compared to actual data requests and given that the data responses will be much smaller than REST's equivelent responses (which would also hold all the necessary metadata), it should lead to better performance overall.
 We should also note that Introspected REST is not ideal for all architectural styles and there could be cases that REST becomes a better choice than Introspected REST.